 Belgrade, 13 June 2022:- Ahead of this week’s European Parliament Committee on Foreign Affairs (AFET) vote on Serbia, Just Finance International and Serbia’s Renewables and Environmental Regulatory Institute (RERI) today published a legal analysis detailing how a weakening of law and transparency in Serbia has provided loopholes for large scale infrastructure investments, including from China, leading to reports of forced labour and human rights abuses, along with impacts on human health and the environment [1,2].

-The legal memo, which focuses on the legal framework in the Republic of Serbia – an EU candidate country, finds that that Serbia’s public procurement law weakens transparency and is open for abuse; and that the Serbian government often declares projects, particularly Chinese investments in polluting industries, to be of national interest so that it can apply laws more flexibly.
+The legal memo, which focuses on the legal framework in the Republic of Serbia – an EU candidate country, finds that Serbia’s public procurement law weakens transparency and is open for abuse; and that the Serbian government often declares projects, particularly Chinese investments in polluting industries, to be of national interest so that it can apply laws more flexibly.
 China has increased in its investments and lending to Serbia in recent years.
 According to the memo, Serbian government authorities often attempt to avoid complying with requests for information in whole or part under the law on access to information.

 The EU parliament Draft report on Serbia on the 2021 Commission Report on Serbia (2021/2249(INI)) contains explicit references to several issues covered in the Just Finance/RERI legal analysis, including allegations of forced labour and human rights abuses at the Chinese Linglong tyre factory in Serbia.
 The report is scheduled to be voted on by AFET on June 14th, and by the EU Parliament on July 4th.